ConnorGleason20/PatchBot/README.md

 # PatchBot

-PatchBot is a web scraper bot made in Python that sends updates through Discord on an hourly timer.It scrapes Steam's API for the games Marvel Rivals, Overwatch 2 and Guilty Gear Strive in order to find the titles for the most recent patch notes.
+PatchBot is a web scraper bot made in Python that sends updates through Discord on an hourly timer.
+It scrapes Steam's API for the games Marvel Rivals, Overwatch 2 and Guilty Gear Strive in order to find the titles for the most recent patch notes.
 Once PatchBot finds a new patch note it will store it in a JSON file and send the corresponding link for the game that the new patch note relates to.
 If PatchBot finds a patch note it already has it'll throw it away and go back to waiting so that Discord isn't spammed with messages every hour.

 <img width="459" height="357" alt="Screenshot (5)" src="https://github.com/user-attachments/assets/80375bed-3bb3-43df-a81d-fb79530923fb" />